Value set

 Intensional Value Sets

-This example shows the inclusion of an intensional Value Set definition from SNOMED-CT, specifying all descendents of code entered code.
+This example shows the inclusion of an intensional Value Set definition from SNOMED-CT, specifying all descendents of the entered code.

 image-20220126122115868